abastacky/Digital-Electronics/Midterm Project/README.md

 ### Concept: Create a wearable garment that plays stories based on location-specific touch
 ![InitialDrawing](Images/InitialDrawing.jpg)
-(not sure why this image isn't loading--check the file in the Images folder)

 The basic functionality of the garment includes having a a force sensitive resistor read pressure (touch), and translating that into an audio tone, as well as lighting up an LED.